UNIZG-FER-D307/semseg-in-adverse-conditions/README.md

 In `SNCN_train_city.py`, you can adjust other arguments as described in the script itself.

  #### Generating Pseudolabels
- To generate pseudolabels with trained ConvNeXt+SwiftNet model for some specific dataset (currently `DarkZurich Day subset`), first download [checkpoints](#checkpoints), and then execute the following command:
+ To generate pseudolabels with trained ConvNeXt+SwiftNet model for some specific dataset (currently `DarkZurich night val subset`), first download [checkpoints](#checkpoints), and then execute the following command:
  ```bash
  python generate_pseudolabels.py -sv pyr -bv large --gpus 0 --upsample_dims 320 --ckpt_path ckpts/model_single/model_last-epoch=98-val_mIoU=86.50.ckpt
  ```